+ Learn the difference between active and passive investment strategies.

 Aside: On beating the market.

 The EMH says you can’t beat the market.
 If all investors actually believed that, there would be no fund managers, only index funds, and the billion dollar investing industry would disappear as we know it.
-There are enough celebrity investors to convince some investors they can beat the market.
+There are enough celebrity investors, and enough advertizer supported get rich quick websites, to convince some investors they can beat the market.
 Below is a screenshot from the MarketWatch website showing the performance of eight managed portfolios in September 2016.
 Each portfolio return over selected periods from one to ten years is compared to that of the S&P500 Index.
 Notice how the Index (a good reflection of the market) outperforms all eight portfolios over ever period!

 Part II – Growth, Value or Income Investing?